The M.B.A. Curriculum

 Incomplete Course Work

 There are five grades at Yale SOM: High Honors, Honors, Proficient, Pass, and Fail.
-The grade distribution that faculty use, and the policy with respect to the reporting of grades on official transcripts, are described below.
+The grade distribution that instructors use, and the policy with respect to the reporting of grades on official transcripts, are described below.

 HH: High Honors.
 Up to top 10 percent of class.
 Reported on transcript.